 - Swift was created to be fully compatible with Apple’s Cocoa, the Cocoa Touch frameworks, and the large amount of current Objective-C code that runs on Apple devices.

-Swift quickly rose to prominence, becoming one of the five most popular programming languages.
-The widespread support it received from Apple users eventually led to the death of traditional Objective C. Swift is a cutting-edge programming language for creating polished apps for Apple’s latest operating systems, including iOS, watchOS, macOS, tvOS, and more.
+It quickly rose to prominence, becoming one of the five most popular programming languages.
+The widespread support it received from Apple users eventually led to the death of traditional Objective C. It is a cutting-edge programming language for creating polished apps for Apple’s latest operating systems, including iOS, watchOS, macOS, tvOS, and more.
 Generics, closures, and type inference are just a few of the features that make Objective-C more approachable to developers by streamlining familiar programming patterns.
-By including C and Objective-functionality C’s without C compatibility built-in or its associated limitations, Swift totally reimagines the process of creating mobile applications for Apple’s devices.
+By including C and Objective-functionality C’s without C compatibility built-in or its associated limitations, It totally reimagines the process of creating mobile applications for Apple’s devices.
 Want to learn the latest trending technologies in the field of IT?
-Join Softlogic, the best software training institute in Chennai.
+Join Softlogic, the Best Software Training Institute in Chennai.